Ethan-rama1/do-tool/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, please open an issue with the tag "enhancement".
+If you have written code for an issue, please open a pull request.

+Please read our [contributing guidelines](https://github.com/ethan-rama1/do-tool/blob/main/contributing.md) before making a pull request.

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`) or your Bug Branch (`git checkout -b feature/AtrociousBug`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch (`git push origin`)
-5. Open a Pull Request
+5. Open a <a href="https://github.com/ethan-rama1/do-tool/pulls">Pull Request</a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>